MicrosoftDocs/win32/desktop-src/Controls/tcm-adjustrect.md

 ---
 title: TCM\_ADJUSTRECT message
-description: Calculates a tab control's display area given a window rectangle, or calculates the window rectangle that would correspond to a specified display area.
-You can send this message explicitly or by using the TabCtrl\_AdjustRect macro. ms.assetid: '2f14201a-e4a3-4ae5-b9cf-4a674c52f24a'
+description: Calculates a tab controls display area given a window rectangle, or calculates the window rectangle that would correspond to a specified display area.
+You can send this message explicitly or by using the TabCtrl\_AdjustRect macro. ms.assetid: 2f14201a-e4a3-4ae5-b9cf-4a674c52f24a
+keywords:
-keywords: ["TCM_ADJUSTRECT message Windows Controls"]
+- TCM_ADJUSTRECT message Windows Controls
 topic_type:
 - apiref
 api_name: